AstelleBT-02/AFU-KingsRansom/README.md

 A mod which overhauls weapon balance; mainly through price changes.

+A balance mod for Airframe Ultra that focuses on general price and economy changes, as well as reworking most gun's and grenade's ammo counts to be consistent between racing and on foot arenas.

+Install using MelonLoader by dragging the DLL into the mods folder. (https://github.com/LavaGang/MelonLoader)

 Code written by Astelle (she/her)

 Balance decisions and logo art by Thingamagic/Pit King (she/her)